DebelStorm/ECG_Server_Django/README.md

 ```
 Please note that each string will contain comma seperated values up to the number of ECG signals that the file contains.

+There will be a message if the "status" is "SUCCESS".

 There can be 3 messages :
-* All files are available : 'All data available.'
+* If All files are available : 'All data available.'
-* Some files are missing in the server but some available between the given time period : 'Only partial data available.
+* Some files are missing in the server but their file locations are present in the database. : 'Only partial data available.
 Some files missing in server.'
-* Some files not present for some particular time period between the given start and end time stamp.
-But others may or may not be available : 'Only partial data available.
+* Some files not present at all (both in db and location) for some particular time period between the given start and end time stamp. : 'Only partial data available.
 Files not available for some time periods.'